MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

     </tbody>
 </table>

-\(1) ManualReviewAgent can remove/add items to Support Lists (e.g. Safe, Block, Watch) via features like Search or Case management, but cannot read or edit off of the full Support Lists  page.
+\(1) ManualReviewAgent can remove/add items to Support Lists (e.g. Safe, Block, Watch) via the Event Details page, but cannot read or edit off of the full Support Lists page.

 \(2) ManualReviewAgent can make decisions (e.g. Approve/Reject/Send back to queue) on cases in queues but cannot modify higher-level queue settings.